RCM Sparks works in partnership with community schemes, charities, orchestras and venues on innovative and bespoke music projects.

-Our partnership programme also aims to increase access to music making for local families and young people from less affluent backgrounds and underrepresented groups.
+Our partnership programme aims to increase access to music making for local families and young people from less affluent backgrounds and underrepresented groups.

 Supporting larger scale projects